-WOMEN IN THE U.S. HOUSE OF REPRESENTATIVES 2001
+WOMEN IN THE U.S. HOUSE OF REPRESENTATIVES 2002

-In 2001, 60 women hold seats in the House of Representatives, comprising 13.8% of the 435 members.
-The women represent 27 states (the first time that more than half the states have women in the House); 42 are Democrats and 18 are Republicans.
-The congresswomen include 20 women of color: 13 African American women, 6 Latinas, and 1 Asian American/Pacific Islander woman.
+In 2002, 59\ women hold seats in the House of Representatives, comprising 13.6% of the 435 members.
+The women represent 26 states (the first time that more than half the states have women in the House); 41 are Democrats and 18 are Republicans.
+The congresswomen include 19 women of color: 13 African American women and 6 Latinas.
 In addition, there are two Democratic women delegates, a Caribbean American, representing the Virgin Islands, and an African American from the District of Columbia.

 Of the 56 women who served in the House in 2000, 4 did not seek re-election.
-All 52 (37D, 15R) who sought re-election won.
-In addition, seven new women (4D, 3R) were elected.
+All 52 (37D, 15R) who sought re-election won.\ In addition, seven new women (4D, 3R) were elected.

-Of the 60 women who serve in the House in 2001, 53 first entered by winning regular general elections.
+Of the 59 women who serve in the House in 2002, 53 first entered by winning regular general elections.
 Eight others won special elections; Bono (CA), Capps (CA), Lee (CA), Millender-McDonald (CA), Pelosi (CA), Ros-Lehtinen (FL), Watson (CA), and Wilson (NM) succeeded others who died or resigned.
 In addition, Mink (HI) first entered the House in a regular election, serving twelve years; when she returned after a thirteen-year break, it was as the winner of a special election.
 Clayton (NC) and Emerson (MO) won regular elections simultaneously with special elections to fill vacancies.
 The DC and VI Delegates won regular general elections.